Sports

 Rugby

 Rugby has been played at Trinity for more than 100 years with the inaugural Trinity team competing for the first time in 1916.
-Currently more than 300 students in Year 7-12 represent Trinity during the winter season.
+Typically more than 300 students in Year 7-12 represent Trinity during the winter season.
 Rugby at Trinity focuses on providing all participants, regardless of skill level, with a holistic sporting experience that fosters resilience, teamwork, and the ability to achieve individual success within the team framework.

 Those in Primary (4-12) and Senior years (7-12) are welcome to participate in Rugby.